Culture Is Key to Public Sector Transformation: 5 Actions to Help Change it

 Overview

 Public Sector Transformation: We all know the importance of using metrics to evaluate performance, wherever you work.
 But when it comes to the public sector, performance is only half the battle, according to McKinsey’s Government transformations in times of extraordinary change: Key considerations for public-sector leaders1.
+Organizational health is just as critical.
+And, furthermore, it needs to be approached in exactly the same way.

 Organizational health matters